DynamicDevices/balena-mqttsn-gateway/README.md

-# Balena block upport for Paho MQTT-SN Gateway
+# Balena block support for Paho MQTT-SN Gateway

 This builds all SENSORNET types of MQTT-SNGateway